 Remember to cite LawCareers.Net on your application form if you apply to Hodge Jones & Allen Solicitors.

 The firm is known for its high profile work in its litigation areas of practice, both civil and criminal.
 It has a very popular training scheme and is rated highly in the Lex 100 Guide to UK Law Firms for the amount of client contact trainees experience.
 It is also known for the high quality of its work.
 The firm continues to strongly develop its privately funded litigation and non contentious practice.
 In 2007 the firm moved to new larger premises near Euston.
-Approx 70% retention in 2017.
+100% retention in 2019.
 Accredited with Lexcel.